arborchurch/arbor-web/site/content/messages/psalms/psalm-23.md

 *"The Lord is my shepherd..."* Thus begins David's 23rd Psalm, one of the most oft-quoted and beloved Psalms in the Bible; a comfort to martyrs, cited by presidents, simple enough for a child, yet full of theological depth.
-Garrett helps us understand this beautiful poem.
+Garrett helps us understand the rich imagery in this beautiful poem.